How we use your personal information

 The privacy notice for each service will clearly set out if there is any obligation on you to provide us with personal information.

 We will always tell you why and how the information will be used.
-For some of our services, we need to collect personal data so we can get in touch with you, or provide the service.
+For some of our services, we need to collect personal information so we can get in touch with you, or provide the service.
 Where we do not directly provide the service, we may need to pass your personal information onto the people who do.
 These providers must keep your details safe and secure, and only use them only for the request.

 We may need to use certain personal information about you to: